Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 - All classes, including our `B` class, are given a default **no-args constructor** by Java if no other constructor is defined within them.

 - This no-args constructor automatically calls **super()**.

-- If we were to write this constructor for `B` ourselves, it would look like:
+Note that if we were to write this constructor for `B` ourselves, it would look like:

 ```java
 public B() {